Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Introduction

-Typically, in statistical learning \citep{BenDavid:2014,Vapnik:1999}, it is assumed that the instances of the training data are generated by some probability distribution.
+Typically, in statistical learning \citep{BenDavid:2014,Vapnik:1999}, it is assumed that the instances of the training data are generated by some probability mass function.
 For example, we can assume a training input set $\Psi_{Y}=\{\{\mathbf{y}_{i}\}_{i=1}^m : \mathbf{y}_{i} \sim P_Y\}$, such that there is some correct target output $\mathbf{x}$, unknown to the learner, and each pair $(\mathbf{y}_i,\mathbf{x}_i)$ in the training data $\Psi$ is generated by first sampling a point $\mathbf{y}_i$ according to $P_Y(\cdot)$ and then labeling it.
 The examples in the training set are randomly chosen and, hence, independently and identically distributed (i.i.d.) according to the distribution $P_Y(\cdot)$.
 We have access to the training error (also referred to as empirical risk), which we normally try to minimize.
 The known phenomenon of overfitting is when the learning system fits perfectly to the training set and fails to generalize.
 In classification problems, probably approximately correct (PAC) learning defines the minimal size of a training set required to guarantee a PAC solution.
-The sample complexity is a function of the accuracy of the labels and a confidence parameter.
-It also depends on properties of the hypothesis class.
+The sample complexity depends on the accuracy of the labels and a confidence parameter.
+It is also a function of properties of the hypothesis class.
 To describe generalization we normally differentiate between the empirical risk (training error) and the true risk.
-It is known that the curse of dimensionality renders learning in high dimension to always amount to extrapolation (out-of-sample extension) \citep{balestriero:2021}.